huntyGwell/making_a_touch_directory/README.md

 ### Windows 11
 This is where the weels fell off (again).

 Because of the secutiry features in windows 11 it made an automatic login difficult.

-Because of the domain protocols of where I am working
+Because of the domain protocols of where I am working Windows 11 Kiosk mode was not a viable option. although otherwise this would be a great way to implament this.